-- 1. Students request to begin the PLA process via the Prior Learning Assessment Inquiry Form available on www.
-Future.Edu/for-students. - 2.
-After discussion with the Registrar and faculty, the student creates their ePortfolio independently. - 3.
-When the ePortfolio is complete, the student will submit it to the Registrar. - 4.
+- 1. The student reviews the Academic Catalog for courses that might duplicate experience gained through their life and work.
+Note that not all courses in the Academic Catalog lend themselves to PLA. - 2.
+The student notifies the Registrar of the course(s) for which they would like to apply PLA. - The Registrar schedules a meeting with the student and the relevant faculty member to discuss the course learning objectives and how the student might demonstrate mastery of those objectives.
+The Registrar shares with the student the rubric used to assess their ePortfolio. - 4.
+After discussion with the Registrar and faculty, the student creates their ePortfolio independently. - 5.
+When the ePortfolio is complete, the student will submit it to the Registrar. - 6.
 The Assessment Team will assess the portfolio for course credit, using the PLA Rubric.
-The PLA ePortfolio is assessed as Pass/Fail by an Assessment Team made up of the Director of Assessment and a content expert in the course for which the student hopes to obtain PLA credit. - 5.
+The PLA ePortfolio is assessed as Pass/Fail by an Assessment Team made up of the Director of Assessment and a content expert in the course for which the student hopes to obtain PLA credit. - 7.
 PLA credit is reflected on the student's transcript.

-A student may earn up to 10 credits total through PLA as part of the 32 credits required for a Master of Arts degree.
+A student may earn up to 9 credits total through PLA as part of the 32 credits required for a Master of Arts degree.